UtrechtUniversity/mimosa/docs/index.md

 ???+ warning
     This documentation is still under construction and will be updated regularly.

-MIMOSA is a recent simple IAM based on FAIR, with 26 regions covering the whole world.
-It is a relatively simple Cost-Benefit IAM but still covers the relevant technological and socio-economic dynamics.
-Temperature is a linear function of cumulative CO2 emissions.
-MIMOSA uses the DICE sea-level rise module.
-The mitigation costs, population, initial capital stock and baseline GDP and CO2 emissions are regional.
-The direct regional mitigation costs are calculated as area under the Marginal Abatement Cost (MAC) curve, and have been calibrated to the IPCC AR6 WGIII database.
+MIMOSA is an Integrated Assessment Model (IAM) part of the [IMAGE family](https://www.pbl.nl/en/image/home), with 26 regions covering the whole world.
+It is a relatively simple Cost-Benefit IAM that still covers the relevant technological and socio-economic dynamics.
+The climate impacts are calculated using state-of-the-art COACCH damage functions, and the mitigation costs have been directly calibrated to the IPCC AR6 WGIII database.

 MIMOSA is being developed at the [Copernicus Institute of Sustainable Development](https://www.uu.nl/en/research/copernicus-institute-of-sustainable-development) at Utrecht University, and is part of the [IMAGE modelling framework](https://www.pbl.nl/en/image/home).